- Posted by Veselin Mijuskovic

 Though companies run their own services and apps on PaaS solutions, their data is still located within third-party cloud servers and databases controlled by the vendor, which may pose certain security concerns and (to a certain extent) limit your security options and deployment of services that carry specific hosting policies.

-Since the process of connecting the data (stored either within an onsite data centre or on an off-premise cloud) can be quite complex, it could affect certain services and apps in terms of their PaaS adaptation.
+Since the process of connecting the data (stored either within an onsite data center or on an off-premise cloud) can be quite complex, it could affect certain services and apps in terms of their PaaS adaptation.
 This integration challenge is most typically the case when some legacy IT system components are not built for the cloud.

 IaaS vs PaaS: Which one Will Work for You?